fdecaire/DieRollerDotNetCore/README.md

 # DieRollerDotNetCore
-This project is used by my blog post about XUnit testing and dependency breaking in .Net Core.
+This project is used by my blog post about XUnit testing and dependency breaking using Moq in .Net Core.